williamhobbs/solar-fleet-forecast-probability-tool/README.md

 Review the Jupyter notebook files in order, starting with [01_intro_to_solar_actuals_and_forecasts.ipynb](01_intro_to_solar_actuals_and_forecasts.ipynb).

 ### (Partial list of) References
 This project uses several Python packages, including pvlib, an open-source solar PV modeling package [1, 2], Herbie [3, 4], a package for accessing weather forecast data from NOAA, XGBoost [5], and quantile-forest [6].
+Deterministic forecasts are inspired by the Solar Forecast Arbiter [7].
+A complete list of references will be in the forthcoming PVSC manuscript.

 <img src="images/pvlib_powered_logo_horiz.png" width="200"/>